 What Comes in Threes?

 In fairy tales and folk tales, nearly anything can come in groups of threes.
 For instance, three can be the number of children a woodcutter has, or how many animals are present in a group, such as the Three Little Pigs.
-Three can also be the number of magical gifts received, such as those by Cinderella: a pair of glass shoes, coachmen who were formerly mice, and and a pumpkin that becomes a carriage.
+Three can also be the number of magical gifts received, such as those by Cinderella: a pair of glass shoes, horses and a coachmen who were formerly rodents, and a pumpkin that becomes a carriage.
 In Maid Maleen, the main character speaks to three things: a nettle-plant, a foot-bridge, and a church door, while in East of the Sun, West of the Moon, the girl in search of her husband receives three gifts.
 As you can see, three is just as common in fairy tales as towers and enchanted animals!

 Here are a few more stories that feature groups of three: